teocode18/ktor-examples/music-club/README.md

 and the server.

 The database schema is defined in `Artists.kt` and `Albums.kt`.
-The tables specified in these files are mapped into corresponding entities in `Artist.kt` and `Album.kt`.
+The tables specified in these files are mapped onto corresponding entities in `Artist.kt` and `Album.kt`.

-`MusicDatabase.kt` defines an object representing the Music Club database, and also provides code to populate the database with sample data.
+`MusicDatabase.kt` defines an object representing the Music Club database.
+Code to populate this database from CSV files can be found in Amper module `create`.
+(The CSV files themselves are in the `csv` subdirectory.)

 `TestDatabase.kt` defines an object representing a smaller, simpler database, suitable for testing the web application.